 We may not know how the Earth's oceans or atmosphere came to be here, but at least we have a fairly good idea about the Earth itself.
 Or do we?
 While Venus, Earth and Mars all have similar proportions of volatile elements (material which become gas at comparably low temperatures, like water), exactly where these materials originated remains a big question in planetary science, with comets once again a prime suspect.

 Learn more about Original of volatile elements in the terrestrial planets.

 The Coastline Paradox

 How long is our coastline?
-It seems like a very simple question, yet it's actually a problem as the coastline of a landmass doesn't have a well-defined length.
+It seems like a very simple question, yet it's actually a problem!
 Different methods often result in very different lengths that depend on the detail with which the coastline is measured.
 Imagine you have the task of measuring the coastline for a small island.
 You could look at a map, or a satellite image, draw a circle around it and take the length of that circle.
 But what if there's a small bay, or a peninsula sticking out?
 You can change your line... but as you zoom in and look closer, you will find more and more small changes that need to be made, and all them will increase the size of your answer.
-This fractal structure of coastlines is at the root of this particular problem.
+This fractal structure of coastlines is at the root of the problem.
+In fact, it seems like a problem we may never be able to answer.
 Some ‘official’ figures for coastlines can even vary by up to a factor of four.
 These large discrepancies can be a real problem, with everyone unsure which figure they should adopt, and whether measurements they wish to compare were made using the same technique.
 In order to avoid a wide range of estimates for coastlines scientists need to devise a way in which the method for finding these lengths can be standardised.

 This article was written by the Things We Don’t Know editorial team, with contributions from Ed Trollope, Jon Cheyne, Cait Percy, Johanna Blee, Grace Mason-Jarrett, and Adam Stevens.